Jaber1028/WordScramble/README.md

 # WordScramble

 ## Description
 This is another simple SwiftUI game: WordScramble.
-THe app gives you a 8 letter word and the user tries to make as many words as possible with it.
+The app gives you a 8 letter word and the user tries to make as many words as possible with it.
 You can only use real words and they must be larger than 2 words.

 ## UseMe